ryanbordo/Chi-Psi-Website/design-plan/team-contract.md

 3. By what means and how frequently will we meet or communicate?

-   We can meet at least two days before each milestone.
+   We can meet at least two days before each milestone, and add an additional meeting closer to the deadline if needed.
 We can also text our group chat before we code to prevent merge conflicts.

 4. How will we communicate and work with our client?

-   We will communicate with our client via email and we can do a phone call when we need more extensive information
+   We will communicate with our client via email and we can do a phone call when we need more extensive information.

 5. What roles will we create?
 Include a description of exactly what each role is responsible for. (**No "coder" or "designer" roles are permitted;** everyone must design and code.)